kaslusimoes/MSc-Thesis/source/21_moralfoundations.md

 ## Moral Foundations Theory {#sec:moralfoundations}

-For a long time [@Someone] philosophers [@Someone] and psychologists [@Someone] have been wondering  about the nature of morality: what is to be considered morally correct?
-Should morality be deontological or consequentialist? [@Someone] This is not a question we shall investigate here.

-Another path worth pursuing is: how do people assess morality in everyday life?
+How do people assess morality in everyday life?
 This has been more recently been investigated extensively by Haidt and collaborators [a nice explanation can be found in @Haidt2007].
 We outline some of their conclusions below.

 In [@Haidt2001] was proposed that moral judgment is not a consequence of moral reasoning, but of "quick, automatic evaluations (intuitions)".
 According to this proposal moral reasoning "is an effortful process, engaged in after a moral judgment is made, in which a person searches for arguments that will support an already-made judgment" (pg.
 818)